mauroservienti/milestone.github.io/_posts/slow-down.md

 - [Lifehacking 101: journaling as a continuous learning process](https://milestone.topics.it/2021/03/01/journaling-as-a-continuous-learning-process.html)
 - [Lifehacking 101: plans disruptions](https://milestone.topics.it/2021/05/20/plans-disruptions.html)

 In this article, I touched on something that is less tactical and more strategic: the need to slow down to build habits and master the details of all the activities we want to complete.
 Only by slowing down we understand how to go faster.
+On the same topic there is an excellent article written a few years ago by [Antony Marcano](https://twitter.com/AntonyMarcano): [Slow is Smooth.
+Smooth is Fast](http://antonymarcano.com/blog/2013/08/slow-is-smooth-smooth-is-fast/).

 ---